ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ---

-Tournament articles are an exception to this and can use camel case (omit the space but keep their letter casing as seen above).
-For mappools with no or free mods, the game modifier name must be spelt as seen below:
+Tournament articles are an exception to this and can use camel case (omit the space but keep the letter casing as seen above).
+For mappools with no or free mods, the game modifier name must be spelt as seen below (letter casing and spacing must match):

 - `No Mods`, `No Mod`, `NoMods`, `NoMod`, or `NM`
 - `Free Mods`, `Free Mod`, `FreeMods`, `FreeMod`, or `FM`